jeffreyleeon/readme/README.md

  - There are two drawing types: BitDrawType and SmoothDrawType

- - BitDrawType uses CGContext method to draw pixelized points In this project, drawing logic is in BitDrawImageView class Respective IBOutlet is tempDrawImage
+ - BitDrawType uses CGContext method to draw pixelized points\n In this project, drawing logic is in BitDrawImageView class\n Respective IBOutlet is tempDrawImage

- - SmoothDrawType uses UIBezierPath class to draw smooth lines In this project, drawing logic is in LinearInterpView class Respective IBOutlet is drawingView
+ - SmoothDrawType uses UIBezierPath class to draw smooth lines\n In this project, drawing logic is in LinearInterpView class\n Respective IBOutlet is drawingView

 ### Views Hierarchy